flyingV805/RemindMe/README.md

 <a href="https://play.google.com/store/apps/details?id=kz.flyingv.remindme"><img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" height="75"></a>

 ## Tech-stack

+Project takes advantages of MVI (UDF) approach for displaying immutable UI State, wich is can be modified in one place.

 Min API level is set to 21, so the presented approach is suitable for over 94% of devices running Android.
 This project takes advantage of many popular libraries and tools of the Android ecosystem.